 The Trust and Volunteers welcome you to Fort Amherst – Britain’s history on your doorstep

-- Fort Amherst is a free-to-visit site.
-The only charges are for parking, tunnel tours and additional events (free parking for visitors).
+Fort Amherst is a free-to-visit site.
+The only charges are for parking, tunnel tours and special events (free parking for paying visitors).

-- Opening times are seasonal.
-Please check tour times and closure notices to avoid disappointment.
+- Grounds opening times are seasonal.
+Please check grounds and tour times and check for closure notices to avoid disappointment.

 - Guide Book.
 To help you explore this historically significant site and make the most of your visit, why not purchase our family-friendly guide book?
-Available from the café, price £3.50.
+Available from the Pantry Café, price £3.50.

 BRITAIN’S HISTORY ON YOUR DOORSTEP FORT AMHERST